- Summer Language

 - When is the study tour and where are we going?

 - What should I do in an emergency?

 - Can we leave Suzhou during the program?

 - May my boyfriend/girlfriend visit me in Suzhou?

 - How can I receive credit from this program at my university?

 As described in announcements, you should:

-- Go to your host university by Qingdao Center airport shuttle, taxi, or airport/public bus
+- Go to your host university by Suzhou Center taxi or airport/public bus.